 - Due to school admissions policy most children join us in the autumn term.
-In order to accommodate children with spring or summer birth dates or those wishing to defer their start until they are funded we review our waiting list half termly to offer available places for the next term. - We prioritise our admissions in birth order, according to availability. - While the management will endeavour to meet the preferred session choice of all families, this may not always be possible.
+In order to accommodate children with spring or summer birth dates or those wishing to defer their start until they are funded we review our waiting list half termly to offer available places for the next term. - While the management will endeavour to meet the preferred session choice of all families, this may not always be possible.
 Parent/carers will be offered an alternative and advised if their preferred sessions become available. - If a place is unavailable, children will remain on the waiting list for consideration in the next term. - At the time of being offered a place, a £50 security (as detailed above) will be required for all fee paying admissions.